gchure/phd_thesis/proposals/RobinBrown_SURF2015/RobinSURF.md

 frequency at which genetic information is transferred through transduction, we will be able to gain key insight into the evolution and assembly of the bacterial genome.

-**If you really want this we can squeeze it in, but the healthcare aspect feels a little forced and out of place.** ~~In the realm of healthcare, antibiotic resistant bacteria is becoming an increasingly prevalent concern.
-As a result, understanding the evolution of these bacteria has important implications with regards to human health.~~

 1 T. Kloesges, O. Popa, W. Martin, T. Dagan, Mol.
 Biol.
 Evol.
 28(2), 1057 (2011).